sbmlteam/libsbml/README.txt

-The library is written in ISO standard C and C++ and currently provides an API for the languages C, C++, C#, Java, MATLAB, Octave, Perl, Python, and Ruby.
+The library is written in ISO standard C and C++ and currently provides an API for the languages C, C++, C#, Java, MATLAB, Octave, Perl, Python, R and Ruby.
 LibSBML is known to run on Linux, Windows, MacOS X, FreeBSD and Solaris, but is portable and support for other platforms should be straightforward to implement.